civicrm/civicrm-user-guide/README.md

-# CiviCRM user guide
+# CiviCRM User Guide

 Note: This repository contains _source files_ for the CiviCRM user and administrator guide.
 It is intended for use by people that want to contribute to the guide.

 If you just want to read the guide, ** [click here to read the published CiviCRM user guide.](http://gitbook.civicrm.org/) **

-## Contributing to this manual
+## Contributing to This Manual

 To edit this manual: